 The ultra trendy bar and restaurant in Port Adriano is well-known from Sylt.
 Enjoy the sea views over the harbour, the lively atmosphere and the good food and drinks. […] Sansibar Wine & Restaurant

 Experience authentic Mallorcan cuisine with innovative contemporary flair at Arrels restaurant in Illetas.
-Offers a choice of exquisite tasting menus. […] Arrels by Marga Coll
+Offers an exquisite tasting menu. […] Lunch at Arrels by Marga Coll

 When you want to eat close enough to the sea to hear the water lapping on the sands, head for this seasonal restaurant at Palma’s Nixe Palace Hotel. […] Dinner with the soundtrack of the sea at A Popa